oddycode/Ext3nder-Electrified-Installer-for-Electra-v1.02/README.md

 # Ext3nder-Electrified-Installer-for-Electra-v1.02
+UPDATE : I maybe will delete the link, because (after my Reddit post get deleted, and having a discussion with the developer) i know that this can bootloop your device.
+(50% of chances of bootlooping).
+The dev said me that.
+For me, and for a lot of people, it's pretty stable.
+But I do not recommend installing it.
+You have been warned.
 /!
 USE AT YOUR OWN RISKS !\
 I TESTED THIS PACKAGE ON 2 DEVICES (iPhone 7) RUNNING IOS 11.0 AND ELECTRA V1.02 AND IT WORKS PERFECTLY.
 I AM NOT RESPONSABLE OF POTENTIAL DAMAGES OR YOUR UTILISATION OF MY .DEB FILE/EXT3NDER